HPCE/hpce-2014-cw4/readme.md

 and the OpenCL run-time, which provides access to the underlying compute resource.

+### Cross-platform

+@farrell236 was nice enough to contribute the [CMakeLists.txt](CMakeLists.txt), which is a way of getting [cross-platform builds with CMake](https://github.com/HPCE/hpce-2014-cw4/issues/5).

 ### Windows

 There are a number of SDKs available that can be downloaded,